Are Alzheimer’s and sugar linked somehow? Read on to find out how excess sugar may increase your risk of dementia.

 Dr. Perlmutter, author of the best-selling book Grain Brain, suggests there are a wide variety of neurological issues attributing to the standard Western diet.
 Additionally, Harvard University’s Dr. Emily Deans suggests new evidence pointing to correlations between the standard Western diet and smaller brain size (2).

 While there is no cure for Alzheimer’s disease, a small UCLA study recently revealed how partial memory loss could be reversed (3).
 How did researchers do this?
 By following a Paleo-like template.
-This landmark study suggests that a high-carb/high-sugar diet may not be good for a person’s mental health.
+This landmark study and its supporting data continues to notion that a high-carb/ high-sugar diet may not be good for a a person’s mental health.

 And without mental health, what kind of health can we really have?